FK Atlantas: History

-In summer 2018, the club had financial problems, because account's in banks were suspended.
-After that, some players ran away from the club.
+In summer 2018, the club had financial problems, because accounts in banks were suspended.
 Club owners thought about all chances to save club from dissvolvement.
 In the first half of the 2018 A Lyga, the club was in 4th position and after the summer they didn't win any games in the championship and lost their position.
 But after 28 rounds, they were in 6th position and could play in final stage of the championship.
-29th round was a lost to FC Stumbras 0–6.
+29th round was a loss to FC Stumbras 0–6.

-In January 2019, about the club situation known, that they lost sponsorship from business and Klaipėda city municipality and that means, that the club soon can defunct.
+In January 2019, about the club situation known, that they lost sponsorship from business and Klaipėda city municipality meaning the club would soon become defunct.

 In February 2019, the club changed owners.
-The new chief is Vidas Adomaitis.
+The new chief was Vidas Adomaitis.

-On 5 December 2019, the Lithuanian Football Federation announce that two A Lyga clubs, FK Atlantas and FK Palanga have been excluded from the A Lyga due to manipulation of the match results, fined 30,000 euros and relegated to II Lyga.
+On 5 December 2019, the Lithuanian Football Federation announce that two A Lyga clubs, FK Atlantas and FK Palanga had been excluded from the A Lyga, fined 30,000 euros and relegated to II Lyga due to manipulation of match results.
 Five players were punished with fines and a ban from all football activity ranging from 6 to 12 months.

 Atlantas was in 2020 Antra lyga (3rd level) and after first round was one of the top–6 teams.
-In final stage team had chances for the promotion to Pirma lyga.
+In the final stages, the team had chances for the promotion to Pirma lyga.